finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_16S_bacteria_pipeline.md

 ---

-## STEP1: Importing data, summarize the results, and examining quality of the reads
+## STEP1: Import the data, summarize the results, and examine the quality of the reads
 <br />
 The data type is a FastQ file, which correspond to:
 ```SampleData[PairedEndSequencesWithQuality]```.